kamu-data/kamu-docs/content/cli/ingest/ingest-examples.md

   format: gzip
 ```

-In case of a multi-file archive:
+In case of a multi-file archive you can specify which file should be extracted:

 ```yaml
 prepare: